bjlkeng/bjlkeng.github.io/source/posts/probabilistic-interpretation-of-regularization.rst

 Regularization in Equation 2.

 The Laplacean prior has a slightly different effect compared to L2 regularization.
-Instead of preventing any of the cofficients from being too large (due to the squaring), L1 promotes sparsity.
+Instead of preventing any of the coefficients from being too large (due to the squaring), L1 promotes sparsity.
 That is, zeroing out some of the coefficients.